Runwave Inflatable Stand Up Paddle Board Review (2022)

-It’s an adjustable 2-piece aluminum SUP paddle which is said to float, but in my case it wasn’t floating too long and started sinking. here’s some more info on SUP paddles.
+It’s an adjustable 2-piece carbon shaft SUP paddle which is better than an aluminum shaft paddle and it should float. here’s some more info on SUP paddles.

 The Runwave Inflatable Stand Up Paddle Board comes with a high-pressure manual hand pump with a pressure gauge on top.
-The pressure gauge starts to show the PSI once you reach 7 PSI or higher, so don’t go crazy thinking it doesn’t work.
-In most cases it takes roughly 10 minutes to pump up the board.
+The recommended max PSI is 15, but between 12 and 14 is fine too.
+The pressure gauge might start to show the PSI only once you reach around 7 PSI or higher, so don’t go crazy thinking it doesn’t work.
+It can take 10 to 30 minutes to pump up the board.
 The higher the pressure the harder it becomes to pump, so it can be considered somewhat of a workout…

 The Runwave backpack carry storage bag measures 40″x16″x12″ and fits the deflated and rolled up board together with all the accessories in the package.